joshkel/lua-presentation/notes.md

 Instead, we're going to learn Lua in 15 minutes

+Double - 53 bits, up to 9 trillion or so
+Strings - double-brackets, Lua keeps the embedded newlines and whitespace and everything More verbose than JS or other curly-brace languages

+Metatables are _very flexible_:
+That `__newindex` method?
+Set a function there that throws an error, and you have a read-only table.
+Lazy loading or memoizing?
+Add a `__index` method that calculates or retrieves the value on demand.
+Want to catch undefined variables?
+You can set `_G`'s metatable, and set an `__index` and `__newindex` on it - very flexible stuff.

 # Lua: the bad parts

 Every language has its bad parts, right?

 I feel like I can't use this photo much any more.

+A bit more subjective.

 So why talk about Lua's bad parts?
 It's worth being aware of them before you get into it, and, even if you never write in Lua, I find that looking at how other languages approach a problem helps broaden my horizons.

-A bit more subjective.

 ### 1-based indexing